kontaktar/www/README.md

 Destroy iron-session and firebase session.

-TODO:
--[] Create cleanup function that cleans up window stuff after succesful login / register

--[] What happens if I reach the register screen - clear the session storage and then refresh and try again.

 ####

-NEEDS FIXING:
+TODO / NEEDS FIXING:

+ACCESS CONTROL ON ENDPOINTS.

+create cypress test for every endpoint,

 all-usernames called multiple times

 fix button loading state, onhover

+fix carousel on in smaller screensizes.

+Create cleanup function that cleans up window stuff after succesful login / register

 dont need to save user info if nothing was changed, api being called for no chanegs

-create cypress test for every endpoint,

-then do access control, withUserAccess and so on
-(how can I reduce the admin.firebase code ?)

 ---

-what happens if the firebase session stops and userSession is still ongoing?
+What happens if the firebase session stops and session storage userSession is still ongoing?
+What happens if the user reacesh the register screen - clears the session storage and then refreshes and try again.

+# Nice to have:

 https://github.com/jellydn/next-swagger-doc